Report your concerns:

 The Washington Teachers' Union has negotiated with DC Public Schools a "Building Readiness Checklist."
-We believe that no school should be reopened to in-person learning if there are items out of compliance with the provisions on the checklist are complete and DCPS has shared detailed reports about a school's HVAC system.
+No school can be open to in-person learning if there are items out of compliance with the provisions on the checklist.

 Ensure Equity & Minimize Disruptions to Students

-The District's plan also fails to deliver on its promise to provide support to those who need it the most.
+The District's early plans failed to deliver on its promise to provide support to those who need it the most.
 The WTU and CSO were proud to oppose early reopen plans put forth by DCPS.

-WTU Members express "No Confidence" in DCPS plan to reopen schools, citing disruption to student learning and lack of clarity in safety protocols.
+WTU Members express "No Confidence" in DCPS plans to reopen schools, citing disruption to student learning and lack of clarity in safety protocols.
 Read more.

 The Local School Advisory Team (LSAT) Assembly also came together, representing parent leaders from all eight Wards, to oppose the Mayor's plan (Learn more about the roles LSATs in our DCPS School communities).
 Read more.

 Principals, Teachers, and Parents must have a voice in determining how to safely reopen our schools and how to best support their school communities.
 Employees and parents should not learn of decisions impacting us without true engagement.

 The WTU and our Union allies fought to ensure the establishment of local school Reopen Community Corps to provide community's a voice in their reopening plans.
 Read the Public Employee Relations Board (PERB) decision ruling that DCPS violated the law in developing their initial Reopen Plan by not working in good faith with your teachers.